-- 1. Sober homes legislation that will provide options to prevent individuals who are forced to leave a home from becoming homeless. - 2.
-Full-funding of the State Apartment Incentive Loan (SAIL) program from the State Housing Trust Fund. - 3.
-Funding for Challenge Grants that provide continuum of care wrap around services for homelessness. - 4.
-Support mental health funding. - 5.
-Support Affordable Housing Task Force recommendations. - 6.
-Support additional funding to prevent college and university students, youth aging out of foster care, and unaccompanied minors from becoming homeless. - 7.
-Support creation of and funding for the Poverty Council first proposed in 2016 under SB 556, which would conduct a review of policies and programs that move people out of poverty, develop strategies to address the causes of poverty in the state, and develop recommendations to reduce the percentage of people living in poverty in the state.
+- Sober homes legislation that will provide options to prevent individuals who are forced to leave a home from becoming homeless. - Full-funding of the State Apartment Incentive Loan (SAIL) program from the State Housing Trust Fund. - Funding for DCF Homeless Unified Challenge Grants that provide continuum of care wraparound services for homelessness. - Support mental health funding. - Support Affordable Housing Task Force recommendations.

+- Support additional funding to prevent college and university students, youth aging out of foster care, and unaccompanied minors from becoming homeless.
+Provide free or subsidized housing and food, as well as case management wrap around services. - Support creation of and funding for the Poverty Council first proposed in 2016 under SB 556, which would conduct a review of policies and programs that move people out of poverty, develop strategies to address the causes of poverty in the state, and develop recommendations to reduce the percentage of people living in poverty in the state.

-HOMELESS RESOURCE FACILITY
+HOMELESS RESOURCE FACILITIES

-Palm Beach County's first homeless resources center opened in 2012 in West Palm Beach with 20 beds for women and 40 for men.
+A key initiative of the Board of County Commissioners' 10-Year-Plan to End Homelessness, adopted in 2008, was to establish regional homeless resource centers in the County to provide temporary shelter and wraparound case management services to assist individuals in addressing their homelessness.
+Palm Beach County's first homeless resources center opened in 2012 in West Palm Beach and currently operates with 20 beds for women, 20 for men, and 20 beds for youth (ages 18-24).
 Several agencies have offices at the center to help residents find housing, medical care and jobs.
-In 2017, 1308 people were counted as homeless in the county.
+In January 2020, 1,510 people were counted as homeless in the county.
 Palm Beach County has selected a location for a second Homeless Resources Facility to meet the unmet needs of this population.
 The cost to construct the facility is \$8 million and sales tax dollars have been allocated to fund the structure.